kashifansaricodes/kashifansaricodes.github.io/pages/index.md

 ---
 layout: default
-title: "Projects"
-description: "I turn protien shake into code, and tabs into clean syntax."
 permalink: /
 ---

 {% include landing.html %}

-# 🚧 OOPS!!!
-My website’s still under construction... hard hats required!
+# 🚧 OOPS!
+My website’s still under construction...

 ---
----

-### In the meantime, go ahead and read all about me!

 At the University of Maryland, College Park, I am:

 * Designing and simulating 10,000 m² photorealistic off-terrain environments in Isaac Sim for robust multi-robot navigation and swarm planning.
 * Integrating custom-built Husky (AGR) robot with sensors and a Nav2-inspired stack in ROS 2 for visual SLAM and autonomous navigation.
 * Creating testbeds for cobot training with reinforcement learning in IsaacLab, benchmarking policies for manipulation tasks.